 On this page

-Small APRA-regulated funds (SAFs) are an often-overlooked option offering many of the same benefits as an SMSF, but without the heavy administrative burden that goes with being the trustee of your own super fund.
+SAFs are an often-overlooked option offering many of the same benefits as an SMSF, but without the heavy administrative burden that comes with being the trustee of your own super fund.

 What is an SAF?

 SAFs are a separate class of super fund and, like SMSFs, are limited to six or fewer members.

 Unlike SMSFs, which are regulated by the Australian Taxation Office (ATO), SAFs are regulated by the Australian Prudential Regulation Authority (APRA), which is also the regulator of large public offer super funds.

 Compared to most retail and industry super funds, SAFs are quite flexible.
 For some people, they actually provide a better alternative than their more popular sibling, the SMSF.

 One of the key differences between SAFs and SMSFs is that the trustee of a SAF must be a professional licensed trustee company, rather the fund members being the trustee as occurs in SMSFs.